mehdi-khaksari/ci-cd-docker-tomcat-pipeline/README.md

-#  Java WebApp CI/CD Pipeline with Git, Ansible, and Docker
+#  Java WebApp CI/CD Pipeline with Git, Ansible and Docker

 This repository demonstrates a lightweight CI/CD pipeline for a Java web application using: